By Kisothan Suthakaran

 About The Author:

-Kisothan Suthakaran is a 3rd-year mechanical engineering student at McGill University with a keen passion for aerospace engineering, computer science and modern physics.
+Kisothan Suthakaran is a 3rd-year mechanical engineering student at McGill University with a keen passion for aerospace engineering & modern physics.
+He is particularly fascinated by rockets, aircrafts & black holes.
 He likes to work on innovative solutions for challenges in space exploration and ponder deep questions about our Universe.